twobunnyrabbit/cohort-002-skill-building/exercises/07-evals-skill-building/07.03-evalite-each-ab-testing/problem/readme.md

 - [ ] Consider adding a few more test cases to the `data` array to get a better picture of model performance

-More test cases = better evaluation, but watch out—evals can get expensive quickly, especially in watch mode.
+More test cases means better evaluation results.
+But watch out—evals can get expensive quickly, especially in watch mode.

-The existing test cases are:
+The existing test cases look like this:

 ```ts
 data: [